-OpenID's new architecture figures in the trend of \textbf{decentralization},\footnote{A systems model in which (some) activities or processes are not controled by a single, central authority {[}\citeproc{ref-johnson:decentralized}{65}{]}.
-Rather, independent decisions are made locally and autonomously by multiple parties (called \emph{peers}), directed towards their own individual -- and possibly conflicting -- goals {[}\citeproc{ref-khare:decentralized}{66}{]}.} which they \emph{contrast} with federation.
-This is surprising, since federation is actually \emph{one of two forms of decentralization} -- the other one being distributed (peer-to-peer) models {[}\citeproc{ref-narayanan:decentralized}{64}{]}.\footnote{Taking the distributed models as the opposite of fully centralized models, one could think of federation as covering the entire spectrum between -- but excluding -- those extremes.
-As such, a federated system is one that has \emph{multiple centers} instead of one: a ``distributed network with each node {[}\ldots{]} being a centralized network,'' as it were {[}\citeproc{ref-peeters:decentralized}{67}{]}.} Since the OpenID ecosystem is not a fully distributed one, we look into the benefits they attribute to their -- ``beyond federated'' -- decentralized approach, and how these benefits contribute to the claimed increase in \emph{control}, \emph{privacy}, and \emph{portability}.
+OpenID's new architecture figures in the trend of \textbf{decentralization},\footnote{A systems model in which (some) activities or processes are not controled by a single, central authority {[}\citeproc{ref-johnson:decentralized}{64}{]}.
+Rather, independent decisions are made locally and autonomously by multiple parties (called \emph{peers}), directed towards their own individual -- and possibly conflicting -- goals {[}\citeproc{ref-khare:decentralized}{65}{]}.} which they \emph{contrast} with federation.
+This is surprising, since federation is actually \emph{one of two forms of decentralization} -- the other one being distributed (peer-to-peer) models {[}\citeproc{ref-narayanan:decentralized}{63}{]}.\footnote{Taking the distributed models as the opposite of fully centralized models, one could think of federation as covering the entire spectrum between -- but excluding -- those extremes.
+As such, a federated system is one that has \emph{multiple centers} instead of one: a ``distributed network with each node \ldots{} being a centralized network,'' as it were {[}\citeproc{ref-peeters:decentralized}{66}{]}.} Since the OpenID ecosystem is not a fully distributed one, we look into the benefits they attribute to their `beyond federated' decentralized approach, and how these benefits contribute to the claimed increase in \emph{control}, \emph{privacy}, and \emph{portability}.